icelander/docs/source/deployment/sso-ldap.md

 To configure AD/LDAP synchronization with SAML sign-in, see the [SAML documentation](https://about.mattermost.com/default-saml-ldap-sync).

-#### Configure AD/LDAP deployments with multiple domains

-Organizations using multiple domains can integrate with Mattermost using a "Forest" configuration to bring together multiple domains.
-Please see [Forests as Collections of Domain Controllers that Trust Each Other](https://technet.microsoft.com/en-us/library/cc759073%28v=ws.10%29.aspx?f=255&MSPPError=-2147217396) for more information.

-For forest configurations that contain multiple domains which do NOT share a common root, you can search across all of the domains using the Global Catalog.
-To do so, update your config.json as follows:

-1. Set the LdapPort to 3268 (instead of 389)
-2. Set the BaseDN to " " (A single space character)

-See [Global Catalog and LDAP Searches](https://technet.microsoft.com/en-us/library/cc978012.aspx) for additional details.

 ### Troubleshooting / FAQ

 The following are frequently asked questions and troubleshooting suggestions on common error messages and issues.
 It is recommendeded that you check your logs for errors as they can provide an idea of what the issue is.